shafinkazi/STAT107_Team-24_NBA_Analysis/README.md

 **STAT107MidwayReport.Rmd**
 This is the midway report submitted earlier in the quarter.
 It is no longer used for the final analysis but is included for reference.

+**STAT 107 Final Project: NBA Team Statistics and Winning.pdf** This is our report in a PDF.
 ---

 # How to Reproduce the Analysis